kytos/documentation/tutorials/napps/create_ping_pong_napps.rst

 Overview
 ********

-In this tutorial you will lean how to create napps that uses events (``KycoEvent``).
+In this tutorial you will learn how to create napps that uses events (``KycoEvent``).
 You will buid one NApp that generate periodic events (*Ping*) and another one that listen to a specific event and execute an action (*Pong*) whenever the listened event occur.